Development Cycles

 Managing Fatigue to Protect Learning

 For this reason, Development Cycles are not designed as high-volume or maximum-intensity experiences.
-The focus is on creating the conditions that support effective learning and sustainable progress.
+The emphasis is on creating the conditions that support effective learning and sustainable progress.

 Structure and Environment